-Writer’s Workshop is a writing program your whole family, from emergent writers right up to Mom and Dad can explore together.
+Writer’s Workshop is a writing program for your whole family, from emergent writers right up to Mom and Dad.
 This is a sample exercise about narrations.
-Try it with all your kids.
+Try it with your kids.

 Writing is a key component of learning.
 We often talk about learning to write, but today the focus is on writing to learn.

 We’ll walk through what narrations are and how you can help your kids start writing them.
 We’ll share some free printable narration pages that you can use to write about anything you’re learning.

 Start each Writer’s Workshop lesson off with a 5-10 minute mini-lesson with all of your kids.
 The sidebars of each Writer’s Workshop unit are lined with mini-lesson ideas to choose from.